Stifel Nicolaus Lowers Neo Performance Materials (OTCMKTS:NOPMF) Price Target to C$17.00

-Neo Performance Materials (OTCMKTS:NOPMF – Get Rating) had its price target dropped by research analysts at Stifel Nicolaus from C$19.75 to C$17.00 in a research note issued on Monday, The Fly reports.
+Neo Performance Materials (OTCMKTS:NOPMF – Get Rating) had its target price cut by Stifel Nicolaus from C$19.75 to C$17.00 in a research note published on Monday morning, The Fly reports.

-Separately, Scotiabank reduced their target price on Neo Performance Materials from C$22.00 to C$21.00 in a report on Monday, August 29th.
+Separately, Scotiabank lowered their target price on Neo Performance Materials from C$22.00 to C$21.00 in a research note on Monday, August 29th.

 Neo Performance Materials Inc manufactures and sells rare earth, magnetic powders, magnets, and rare metal-based functional materials in Canada and internationally.
 The company operates in three segments: Magnequench, Chemicals and Oxides, and Rare Metals.
 The Magnequench segment produces magnetic powders that are used in bonded and hot deformed fully dense neodymium-iron-boron magnets.